Skip to content

 Figure 3: Visibility rules associated with governance zones

-Via the server security connector that can both dynamically assign/augment the zones for an asset before its security check and use the setting of the asset's zones to determine if the requested action by the requested user is allowed.
+The visibility rules associated with the zones are typically executed via the server security connector that can both dynamically assign/augment the zones for an element before its security is checked and then use the setting of the element's zones to determine if the requested action by the requested user is allowed.
+The security connector may also delegate this decision to an external security manager where the zone information is typically transforming into security tags or settings in access control lists (ACLs).

 Governance zones help to support the following types of use cases: